Comparing Transmission- and Epi-BCARS: A Transnational Round Robin on Solid State Materials: Introduction

 \section{Introduction}

-Raman scattering is a powerful vibrational spectroscopy technique that provides rich chemical information on materials and biomedical samples in a non-destructive and label-free way \cite{Vanna2022, turrell1996}.
+Spontaneous Raman scattering (SR) is a powerful vibrational spectroscopy technique that provides rich chemical information on materials and biomedical samples in a non-destructive and label-free way \cite{Vanna2022, turrell1996}.
 Due to its high sensitivity to changes in the crystal structure, it is particularly useful to detect changes like defects \cite{Fontana2015}, strain \cite{hayazawa2007}, and doping \cite{prawer2004}.
-However, one drawback is the low scattering efficiency of spontaneous Raman (SR) scattering , which leads to long pixel dwell times and prevents image acquisition with high spatial resolution.
+However, one drawback is the low scattering efficiency of the Raman effect, which leads to long pixel dwell times and prevents image acquisition with high spatial resolution.
 Coherent Raman scattering (CRS) dramatically increases the acquisition speed thanks to the nonlinear nature of the optical interaction between the sample and the impinging electric fields, which generate a vibrational coherence \cite{Polli2018}.
-In its simplest configuration, single-frequency CRS employs two picosecond pulses, the pump and the Stokes, at frequency $\omega_p$ and $\omega_s$, respectively, that interact with the sample, thus interrogating a vibrational mode $\Omega = \omega_p-\omega_s$.
+In its simplest configuration, narrowband CRS typically employs two picosecond pulses, the pump and the Stokes, at frequency $\omega_p$ and $\omega_s$, respectively, interacting with the sample.
+The frequency difference is tuned to match and interrogate a chosen vibrational mode $\Omega = \omega_p-\omega_s$.
 Among the CRS techniques, Coherent Anti-Stokes Raman Scattering (CARS) has emerged as an advanced, yet quite simple-to-implement method for high-speed spectroscopy and imaging \cite{cheng2016}.
 The CARS signal derives from a four-wave mixing process at the sample: first, interactions with the pump and Stokes fields lead to the population of vibrational states.
 Then, a probe field reads these states, generating the blue-shifted anti-Stokes component at frequency $\omega_{as}$.
 In most implementations, the pump and probe field are frequency degenerate since they are delivered by the same train of pulses, leading to $\omega_{as} = 2 \omega_p - \omega_s$.
 However, narrowband CARS does not provide the same chemical specificity as SR since it probes only a single frequency at a time.
-The solution is Broadband CARS (BCARS), which combines a narrowband pump with a broadband Stokes pulse and probes all the vibrational frequencies of the sample.
+The solution is Broadband CARS (BCARS), which combines a narrowband pump with a broadband Stokes pulse and probes a wide range of vibrational frequencies of the sample.
 BCARS combines the increase in signal intensity of CRS techniques with the rich spectroscopic information provided by SR \cite{Polli2018}.

 One prominent feature of CARS is the influence of the so-called non-resonant background (NRB) signal.
 The NRB results from non-resonant four-wave mixing processes in the sample and its surroundings.
 It coherently mixes with the resonant response of the investigated material, which results in enhanced signal intensity, but also in the distortion of both peak shape and peak position.
 Several solutions may be adopted to suppress this chemically unspecific signal, like time-resolved detection \cite{Kolesnichenko2019}, polarization CARS \cite{Cheng:01}, Fourier-transform CARS \cite{Cui:06}, or angle-resolved measurements of anisotropic vibrational modes \cite{cheng2002}.
 All these methods, however, increase the setup complexity and lead to signal degradation.
 For BCARS, the NRB can be removed using analytical approaches like the maximum entropy method \cite{Vartiainen1992}, the time-domain Kramers-Kronig (KK) transformation \cite{Camp2016}, or deep-learning-based methods \cite{Valensise2020, Houhou2020, Wang2022}.